 With the Levitate, they have still designed a shoe that lands amongst the stars.
 Unfortunately, there are plenty of stars out there, and a whole lot of them shine much brighter than the Levitate.

 - The Levitate is a new addition to Brooks' road-running shoe line, with the brand spending seven years to develop its technology.
 This shoe was designed for neutral pronators.
 The structure of the shoe is durable enough to use for everyday running and lightweight enough to appeal to beginner runners who are after comfort.

 - The upper consists of 3D Fit Print and FitKnit, which work together to accommodate the foot as it moves and expands, thus resulting in a natural fit.

-- DNA AMP is a brand-new cushioning system that promises a higher level of energy return – ‘infinite energy,’ to be exact.
+- DNA AMP is a brand-new cushioning system found in this Brooks running shoe.
+This technology promises a higher level of energy return – ‘infinite energy,’ to be exact.
 Meanwhile, the outsole delivers flexibility and a comfortable ride, allowing the runner to move from heel to toe quickly without losing energy.